lammps/lammps/doc/src/Errors_messages.rst

 *Invalid atom ID in Dihedrals section of data file* Atom IDs must be positive integers and within range of defined atoms.

+*Invalid atom ID in Groups section of molecule file* Self-explanatory.

 *Invalid atom ID in Impropers section of data file* Atom IDs must be positive integers and within range of defined